Tom Wheeler (writer)

-Tom Wheeler is an American television and film writer and producer.
+Tom Wheeler is an American screenwriter and producer.
 He served as the executive producer and show runner for the NBC superhero series The Cape.

 Career

 Television work

 Wheeler began his television career writing and executive producing the ABC mini-series Empire in 2005.
 He then wrote two television pilots, The World According to Barnes and Captain Cook's Extraordinary Atlas, neither of which were taken to series.
 His series The Cape, about a police officer framed for a crime he did not commit who takes on the guise of his son's favorite comic book hero in order to clear his name, premiered on NBC on January 9, 2011.

 Film work

 Wheeler co-wrote the screenplay for Puss in Boots (2011), a spin-off from the Shrek franchise about the eponymous character.

-He is currently writing the screenplay for the 2015 DreamWorks Animation's animated film B.O.O.: Bureau of Otherworldly Operations.
-But that film was quietly canceled.
-He was also co-writing another DWA's animated film Trollhunters together with film's co-director Guillermo del Toro, But the movie was then converted into a television series instead.
+He wrote the screenplay for the 2015 DreamWorks Animation's animated film B.O.O.: Bureau of Otherworldly Operations, but that film was quietly canceled.
+He was also co-writing another DreamWorks animated film Trollhunters together with the film's co-director Guillermo del Toro, but the movie was then converted into a television series instead.
 Wheeler also wrote the 2017 live-action/animated film, The Lego Ninjago Movie.